lsloan/caliper-php/README.md

 composer install
 ```

-Then, add the following to your PHP script:
+Then, add the following to your PHP program:

 ```
 require_once 'vendor/autoload.php';